kcroaker/DevOps-Lab-Code/README.md

 # Tasks

-This repo contains a file called histogram_input.tsv from this file you need to find the Maxium temperature for tomorrow from each location listed in the file.
+This repo contains a file called histogram_input.csv from this file you need to find the maximum temperature for tomorrow from each location listed in the file.

 To be sucessfull you need to do the following